leonp/thisdaysportion/about/index.md

 hyphens: true

 ---
 This is my blog, and I am [Leon Paternoster](https://www.leonpaternoster.com).
-The views expressed here are my own; they’re not representative of my employer unless explicitly stated.

-Disclaimers are odd/difficult/a sign of something wrong.
+{% include figure.html url="mr-leon-paternoster.jpg" alt="Leon Paternoster with scruffy hair wearing a green jumper." caption="March 2021." %}

 I write about lots of things – mainly designing and building things online, but also politics, books, music and other cultural _stuff_.